 Men need about 8 mg of iron per day.
 On the other hand, women need much more.
 Women need about 18 mg of iron daily.
 A tablespoon of moringa powder can provide about 3.4 mg of iron.
 That’s 40% DV for men or 19% DV for women.

-Only a tablespoon of moringa powder can skyrocket your daily iron intake…
+Only a tbsp of moringa powder can skyrocket your daily iron intake…

 Iron is a component of many enzymes in the muscle cells.
-All are involved in the transport and metabolism of oxygen for aerobic energy production, especially during endurance exercise.
+Moreover, iron is involved in the transport and metabolism of oxygen for aerobic energy production, especially during endurance exercise.

 Did you know that spinach, lettuce, beetroots, and arugula can help the body supply blood and oxygen more effectively to muscles?
 Thus, improving max muscle power and endurance… More here.